 |Policies > Summary of University Regulations and Requirements

-Each individual program may have entrance requirements and degree requirements that exceed those established by the university.
-Each student must review and be familiar with the degree requirements and other academic regulations within their academic unit.
-Refer to the General Information webpage for university regulations and requirements.
-Contact your graduate advisor for additional regulations regarding your specific degree program, department, and college.
+Each individual college or graduate and professional program may have entrance requirements and degree requirements that exceed those established by the university.
+Each student must contact the individual department or college for information concerning its graduate or professional requirements.
+Refer to the General Information webpage for all university regulations and requirements.
+Contact your graduate advisor or department chair for additional regulations regarding your specific degree program, department, and college.

 Summary of University Graduate Regulations and Requirements